atea/cisco-sda-config-generator/dna/sda-config-gen/README.md

  * eBGP is used between each layer (i.e. between FS1 and FEXIT, between FEXIT and FUSION, and between FUSION and each TCN)
  * TCN nodes are connected directly to FUSION
  * ISIS between FEXIT1+2 (to distribute Lo0 for the automatically configured iBGP to avoid multihop via FS or FUSION)
  * Device-specific config is properly configured (proper descriptions and similar), while common config only has bare minimum to get the device discoverable and configurable from DNAC.
-Full and best-practice config pushed via dayN templates from DNAC when provisioning (SNMP ACLs, VTY config, etc).
+Full and best-practice config pushed via dayN templates from DNAC when provisioning the device (SNMP ACLs, VTY config, etc).

 ```
                                                                _______________
                                                               |               |